CowZix/website/content/recipes/rogan.md

 # Rogan Josh

 I used to work at an Indian resturant and Lamb Rogan Josh was my go-to meal after my shift.
 This recipe is adapted from a recipe I found online and uses beef as a substitute as lamb is harder to come by.
-Wonderfully spiced and full of savory flavor this is a go to recipe for the weekend.
+While not as good as the resturant's, it is wonderfully spiced and full of savory flavor this is a go to recipe for the weekend.

 [Link to original recipe](https://daankutth.wordpress.com/2015/10/16/roganjosh/)

-**Prep time**: 20 mins **Cook time**: 3-4 hours
+**Prep time**: 20 mins **Cook time**: 2-3 hours
 ## Ingredients

 - 1 Lbs Beef Stew Chunks